-Reclaimed lumber, often salvaged barn board but not always, adds texture and a rustic, natural ora to a space.
+Very popular these days in furniture design, reclaimed lumber adds texture and a rustic aura to any space.
 Thanks to generations of farming in Ontario, centuries old barns abound and are harvested for their floor boards, braces and beams.
-Floor boards are often well-worn from numerous years of diligent farm work, and it’s these boards that typically make for the most interesting table tops — they’re rich in colour, grain pattern, and character.
+Floor boards can be well-worn from numerous years of diligent farm work; it’s these boards that typically make for the most interesting table tops — they’re rich in colour, grain pattern, and character.

-Reclaimed wood also includes salvaged painted boards.
-With farm house and cottage interiors continuing to inform furniture and interior design, newly distressed paintwork is becoming increasingly mainstream.
-Reclaimed painted boards, however, feature a genuine patina of multiple colours — the loving result of real history, and multiple coats of paint.
+Using salvaged painted boards can be an interesting direction to go in.
+With farm house and cottage interiors informing design ideas, newly distressed paintwork is becoming increasingly mainstream.
+Reclaimed painted boards, however, feature a genuine patina of multiple colours — the unique result of real history, and multiple coats of paint.

 In the greater Toronto area, there are a number of well-stocked reclaimed lumber sources.
 Their stock varies depending on what comes in and goes out.
 Typically I go with my clients to view reclaimed lumber and we pick out the exact boards that will be used in the project.